 A key to good teaching, I believe, is loving your students, even if they aren’t always especially lovable.
 Sometimes, in fact, you have to talk yourself into it.
 But if you can, it pays great dividends.
 Students sense your concern for them and take criticism better.
 Moreover, teaching is more fun for me, and enthusiasm is infectious.

 Whatever I’m teaching, I use examples from my personal life told with a bit of self-deprecating humor.
 This puts the students at ease and encourages them to share their own experiences, so that they can see how the subject is directly relevant to their lives.

-I have used this approach to teaching for over twenty years at a number of colleges and universities in the Chicago area, most recently at Roosevelt University, where I won the Willet award for adjunct teaching in the humanities.
-I just completed a set of lectures on what we can learn about the problems of American congressional government from the German philosopher and legal theorist Carl Schmitt in the theology and political science departments at Loyola University Chicago, which I expect also to deliver again in Germany in the summer of 2018.
+I have used this approach to teaching for over twenty years at a number of colleges and universities in the Chicago area, most recently at Roosevelt University, where I won the Willet award for adjunct teaching in the humanities, and Loyola University Chicago.